Adult Education Guidance Centres

-The guidance centres are aimed at all adults, especially those groups of adults in the local environment in difficult situations, who have difficulty accessing the education and who are less educated and less active in the field of education.
+Guidance activities in guidance centres are aimed at all adults, especially those groups of adults in the local environment in difficult situations, who have difficulty accessing the education and who are less educated and less active in the field of education.
 The information and guidance are free for all adult users.

 To make the guidance services accessible to the widest possible range of adults, the guidance centres also provide their services outside their main offices, i.e. in the field: so-called dislocated services, using the mobile guidance services and the Guidance centre Info points.

-The centres provide adults with guidance regarding:
+The guidance centres provide adults with guidance regarding:

 - The selection of the type of education or learning;

 - The planning of personal and work career;

 - Identification and documentation of knowledge and skills;

 - The evaluation of their competences, experiences and knowledge using an interview and various other guidance tools;

 - The solution to their learning and other problems and barriers related to education;

 - The planning and evaluation of their studying;